 Chaney currently works as a screenwriter for Guys Walk Into A Bar (NY) and TakeTheHill (LA) on a feature film project titled River Thief, his start up being the genesis of the material, based on the remarkable life of Jerry McAuley, the first person in history to open the doors of a religious institution seven days a week, specifically for the outcasts of society.
 In Chaney's journey through this project thus far, he has had the pleasure of collaborating with Todd Komarnicki, Scott Winters, Dean Winters, David Wendorff, Jonathan Coleman, Jeanne Moore, and Seth Parks.

-Chaney has a micro budget, documentary short in the early stages of post production, is in collaboration with a noteworthy editor on a fictional memoir / novel, and has two projects for the screen in the earlier development (script) phase.
+Chaney has a micro budget, documentary short in the early stages of post production, is in collaboration with a noteworthy editor on a fictional memoir / novel, and has two projects for the screen in the earlier development (script / treatment) phase.
 He aims to continue his pilgrimage from being an award winning, micro budget filmmaker (Indigo Children, Shelter to Sunlight), into the American mainstream entertainment business as a writer for the screen.